On polarization parameters of spin-$1$ particles and anomalous couplings in $e^+e^-\to ZZ/Z\gamma$: Conclusions

 \section{Conclusions}

-There are angular asymmetries in collider that can be constructed to probe all $8$ polarization parameters of a massive spin-$1$ particle.
-Three of them, $A_y$, $A_{xy}$ and $A_{yz}$, are CP-odd and can be used to measure CP-violation in the production process.
-On the other hand $A_z$, $A_{xz}$ and $A_{yz}$ are P-odd observables, while $A_x$, $A_{x^2-y^2}$ and $A_{zz}$ are CP- and P-even.
-The anomalous trilinear gauge coupling in the neutral sector, Eq.~(\ref{aTGC_Lagrangian}), is studied using these asymmetries along with cross-section.
-The one and two parameter sensitivity of these asymmetries, together with cross-section, are explored and the one parameter limit using one observable is listed in Table~\ref{tab:aTGC_constrain_form_1sigma_sensitivity} for an unpolarized $e^+e^-$ collider.
-For finding the best and simultaneous limit on anomalous couplings, we have performed likelihood mapping using MCMC method and the obtained limits are listed in Tables~\ref{tab:marginalised_parameters_zz} and \ref{tab:marginalised_parameters_za_sm} for $ZZ$ and $Z\gamma$ processes, respectively.
-For the $ZZ$ process, ILC ($\sqrt{\hat{s}}=500$ GeV, $L=100$ fb$^{-1}$) limits are tighter than the available LHC ($\sqrt{\hat{s}}=7$ TeV, $L=5$ fb$^{-1}$) limits~\cite{Chatrchyan:2012sga}, while ILC limits on the $Z\gamma$ anomalous couplings are slightly weaker than the available LHC ($\sqrt{\hat{s}}=8$ TeV, $L=19.6$ fb$^{-1}$) limits~\cite{CMS:2016feb}.
-The LHC probes the interactions at large energies and transverse momentum, where the sensitivity to the anomalous couplings are enhanced.
-While we perform our analysis at $\sqrt{\hat{s}}=500$ GeV leading to a weaker, though comparable, limits on $h_i^V$s in the $Z\gamma$ process.
+There are angular asymmetries in collider that can be constructed to probe all eight polarization parameters of a massive spin-$1$ particle.
+Three of them, $A_y$, $A_{xy}$, and $A_{yz}$, are CP-odd and can be used to measure CP-violation in the production process.
+On the other hand $A_z$, $A_{xz}$, and $A_{yz}$ are P-odd observables, while $A_x$, $A_{x^2-y^2}$, and $A_{zz}$ are CP- and P-even.
+The anomalous trilinear gauge coupling in the neutral sector, Eq.~(\ref{aTGC_Lagrangian}), is studied using these asymmetries along with the cross section.
+The one and two parameter sensitivity of these asymmetries, together with cross section, are explored and the one-parameter limit using one observable is listed in Table~\ref{tab:aTGC_constrain_form_1sigma_sensitivity} for an unpolarized $e^+e^-$ collider.
+For finding the best and simultaneous limit on anomalous couplings, we have performed a likelihood mapping using the MCMC method and the obtained limits are listed in Tables~\ref{tab:marginalised_parameters_zz} and \ref{tab:marginalised_parameters_za_sm} for $ZZ$ and $Z\gamma$ processes, respectively.
+For the $ZZ$ process, the ILC ($\sqrt{\hat{s}}=500$ GeV, ${\cal L}=100$ fb$^{-1}$) limits are tighter than the available LHC ($\sqrt{\hat{s}}=7$ TeV, $L=5$ fb$^{-1}$) limits~\cite{Chatrchyan:2012sga}, while the ILC limits on the $Z\gamma$ anomalous couplings are slightly weaker than the available LHC ($\sqrt{\hat{s}}=8$ TeV, $L=19.6$ fb$^{-1}$) limits~\cite{Khachatryan:2016yro}.
+The LHC probes the interactions at large energies and transverse momentum, where the sensitivity to the anomalous couplings is enhanced.
+We perform our analysis at $\sqrt{\hat{s}}=500$ GeV, leading to a weaker, though comparable, limits on the $h_i^V$ in the $Z\gamma$ process.